fogg-lab/tissue-model-analysis-tools/README.md

 For a detailed description of analysis capabilities, see the [capabilities overview notebook](notebooks/capabilities_overview.ipynb).

-## Usage

-### Tools
+## Tools
-The `tmat` command-line utility consists of four separate automated image analysis tools:
+`tmat` consists of four automated image analysis tools:
 * Z projection of image Z stacks.
 The input is a directory of Z stacks.
 The output is a directory of Z projections.
 * Cell coverage area computation.
 The input is a directory of images (for instance, Z projections).
 The output is a CSV file and a directory of binary masks, one mask per image, to visually show what was detected as cells.
 * Invasion depth computation (of Z stacks).
 The input is a directory of Z stacks.
 The output is a CSV file containing invasion predictions for each Z position in each Z stack.
 * Quantify microvessel formation (number of branches, lengths of branches).
 The input is a directory of images.
 Images can either be 2D images such as Z projections for 3D, Z-stack images.
 Z stacks should be provided as either single files or numbered image sequences contained in subdirectories, 1 subdirectory per Z stack.
 The output is a CSV file containing the total number of branches, total branch length, and average branch length.
 Additionally, this tool outputs a directory of intermediate outputs, which are all visualizations that you can use to confirm the validity of the analysis.
 These visualizations can also help you tweak the configuration parameters and run the tool again if it doesn't do a very good job.

+## Usage

+### GUI

+1. Open the program.
+2. Select one of the four tools from the tabs near the top of the window.
+3. Fill in the required input fields, and check the optional fields for more customization.
+4. Click the "Start" button.
+5. Once the analysis is complete, the output will be saved in the output directory you specified.

+### CLI

-To use `tmat`, open a terminal or command prompt window and execute commands in the following format:
+To use `tmat` CLI utility, open a terminal or command prompt window and execute commands in the following format:
 ```bash
 # For non-interactive use, specify all arguments in a single command
 tmat [command_script] [-flags] [arguments]